 But what is Bitcoin mining?

 The first thing to understand is that the bitcoin network is about more than just mining.
-Mining is only one part of the network and is designed to be incentivized by a prize for solving mathematical computation.
+Mining is only one part of the network and is designed to be incentivized by a prize for solving mathematical computations.
 Cryptominerbros provides you with the latest miners from all major sellers in one place.

 So let’s start with some basics.
 The bitcoin blockchain is a public ledger of all transactions that have ever been executed in the cryptocurrency.
 It also includes a record of how much each wallet has stored on it at any time.

-The blockchain is stored across tens of thousands of computers worldwide connected to the Internet.
-That’s why it’s called distributed ledger technology — there isn’t one central data storage location for all this information; instead, it’s spread out everywhere so that no one can control or alter it without being detected.
+The blockchain is stored across tens of thousands of computers worldwide, connected to the Internet.
+That’s why it’s called distributed ledger technology—there isn’t one central data storage location for all this information; instead, it’s spread out everywhere so that no one can control or alter it without being detected.

 Related: How To Sell Buy Cryptocurrency